frenziedD3X/Chatbot-APi/README.md

 ### Using the Hosted API

-To interact with the chatbot without installation, use the hosted API.
+To interact with the chatbot without any local setup, use the hosted API.

 #### API Endpoint
 The Chatbot API endpoint is: